scottx611x/CSCI-S-40/Lecture/Lectures.md

 - DNS TTL: How long something will be cached at the local resolver

 - SMTP (Electronic Mail):
+  - RFC 5321 & 5322
   - A specific protocol for the delivery of email messages
   - There is also a set of protocols for formatting those email messages
   - Internet came after email
   - MTA (Mail transfer agent) Email is sent between MTAs using SMTP
   - 3 parts:
     - Envelope
     - Headers